Last year Disney was offering an After Hours event where guests who paid an extra…

 Obviously, this is a big disappointment for whoever had tickets, but at this point if the parks aren’t open, there is very little they can do.

 Even if Disney World is open by July, it’s very likely that the majority of people who were supposed to attend the event now won’t be able to, so it probably doesn’t even make sense for Disney to put it on from a financial point-of-view.

 You may be familiar with the normal Disney After Hours events that run in the Disney Parks from time to time, and the Disney Villains After Hours event is very similar to that.

-It is a hard-ticketed event in Disney’s Magic Kingdom, which gives you a VIP-like experience in the parks with very low crowd levels for hours after normal park closing time.
+It is a hard-ticketed event at Disney’s Magic Kingdom Park, which gives you a VIP-like experience in the parks with very low crowd levels for hours after normal park closing time.
 You can ride the attractions without waiting, there is special food and entertainment too, it’s really a great time.